dwyl/web-form-to-google-sheet/README.md

 A simple example of sending data from an ordinary web form straight to a Google Spreadsheet *without a server*.

-This code was created for a client but **_is not up-to-date_**.
+I created this code for a client, but it is **_not up-to-date_**.
-We recommend checking out the walkthrough repo below instead: https://github.com/dwyl/html-form-send-email-via-google-script-without-server
+I recommend checking out the walkthrough repo below instead: https://github.com/dwyl/html-form-send-email-via-google-script-without-server

 <hr />